Skip to content

 Dr. Tugce Isik is an Assistant Professor in the Department of Industrial Engineering at Clemson University.
 Her research interests are in stochastic modeling and applied probability with a focus on Markov decision processes and queuing theory.
 She is particularly interested in capacity and workforce allocation problems that arise in healthcare and other service industries.
 Over the years, she has collaborated with researchers and clinical staff at Prisma Health to model and solve real operational problems that arise in perioperative services, appointment scheduling, and patient flow.
 Her research has been published in leading journals including Production and Operations Management, IISE Transactions, and Queueing Systems among others.
 She is an active member of IISE and INFORMS, and currently serves on the board of officers for the Forum for Women in OR/MS (WORMS).
 She holds PhD and MS degrees in Operations Research from Georgia Institute of Technology and a BS degree in Industrial Engineering from Bogazici University in Turkey.

-Visit Dr. Isik's Department Profile.
+Visit Dr. Isik's Faculty Profile.

 How their research is transforming health care